Marine Zone

 Bay clams

 Please check the regulation update section above for those areas of the Oregon coast that are open for bay clamming.
-Always call the ODA shellfish safety hotline at 1-800-448-2474 or ODA shellfish closures website before harvesting for the most current information about shellfish safety closures.
+Always call the ODA shellfish safety hotline at 1-800-448-2474 or check the ODA shellfish closures website before harvesting for the most current information about shellfish safety closures.

 Check out the Where to Clam articles for places to find bay clams.
 You can also get more clamming maps here.